vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 kubectl create -f common.yaml
 ```

-Make sure we have them:
+Make sure we have the resources:

 ```bash
 $ kubectl explain cephclusters